jhap1982/giveituruguay/1999/1999-05-16 - Moore Theatre, Seattle, WA, USA/README.md

 ## Setlist

-Religion II part of
+1. Religion II part of
-Around the World
+2. Around the World
-Suck My Kiss
+3. Suck My Kiss
-If You Have to Ask
+4. If You Have to Ask
-Hardcore Jollies tease
+5. Hardcore Jollies tease
-Right on Time
+6. Right on Time
-Give It Away
+7. Give It Away
-Scar Tissue
+8. Scar Tissue
-My Lovely Man
+9. My Lovely Man
-Californication
+10. Californication
-Organic Anti-Beat Box Band
+11. Organic Anti-Beat Box Band
-Skinny Sweaty Man
+12. Skinny Sweaty Man
-Parallel Universe
+13. Parallel Universe
-Me and My Friends
+14. Me and My Friends
-ENCORE BREAK
+<br>ENCORE BREAK
-Under the Bridge
+15. Under the Bridge
-Search and Destroy
+16. Search and Destroy

 ## Notes